Where writing and cooking combine since 2009

 1 shallot, finely diced

-1/2 lb bacon, sliced into small strips
+1/2 lb bacon, sliced into lardons

 1 hard boiled egg, yolks removed and whites diced